-SOCIAL Gators GATORS is a program for UF degree-seeking students who want to enhance their skills for a more enriching college experience.
-This program is designed for students on the autism spectrum and others interested in improving their social communication skills.
+SOCIAL Gators (Student Opportunities for Career, Independent, and Academic Life) is a program for UF degree-seeking students who want to enhance their skills for a more enriching college experience.
+This program is designed for students on the autism spectrum and other students interested in improving their social communication skills.

-A collaborative effort between the Center for Autism and Related Disabilities (CARD), the Counseling and Wellness Center (CWC), and the Disability Resource Center (DRC).
-SOCIAL Gators focus on developing skills in social interaction, independence, career readiness, and academics through the provision of four services: mentoring, weekly group meetings, and online learning modules.
+A collaborative effort between the Center for Autism and Related Disabilities (CARD) and the Disability Resource Center (DRC), SOCIAL Gators focuses on developing skills in social interaction, independence, career readiness, and academics through peer mentoring, weekly group meetings, structured dialogue, access to resources, and social connections.

 About SOCIAL Gators